LoginRadius/engineering-blog-samples/README.md

 ## About LoginRadius ##

-LoginRadius empowers businesses to deliver a delightful customer experience and win customer trust.
-Using the LoginRadius Identity Platform, you can offer a streamlined registration and login processes while protecting customer accounts and complying with data privacy regulations.
+LoginRadius empowers businesses to deliver a delightful customer experience and win customer's trust.
+Using the LoginRadius Identity Platform, you can easily offer a streamlined registration and login processes while protecting customer accounts and complying with data privacy regulations.

 ## How to use ##